-After oversampling of the analog signal is performed and converted into a series of pulses corresponding to the amplitudes of the analog signal through ΔΣ modulation, conversion into digital signals at the original sampling rate is completed by filtering data and removing out-of-band noise using a digital filter.
+After oversampling of an analog signal is performed and converted into low-bit data (i.e. 1bit) corresponding to the amplitude of the analog signal using ΔΣ modulation, conversion into a digital signal at the original sampling rate is completed by filtering the data and removing out-of-band noise using a digital filter.

 Quantization error is decreased by sampling at a higher frequency than the original sampling frequency.

-The difference (Δ) between the DAC output voltage and sampled voltage (via oversampling) is summed using an integrator.
-The sampled values are then converted into a series of pulses by comparing with a reference voltage using a comparator.
+The difference (Δ) between the DA converter output voltage and sampled voltage (via oversampling) is integrated (Σ) by the integrator.
+This integrated value is then converted to low-bit data by comparing with a reference voltage using a comparator.

-The pulse series output from the ΔΣ modulator often has a large quantization error component in the high-frequency region in addition to the original signal component.
-However, since these components are separated in frequency, it is easy to remove only the quantization error component using a digital filter and make it possible to achieve higher resolution compared with other methods.
+Low-bit data output from the ΔΣ modulator has a large quantization error component in the high-frequency region in addition to the original signal component.
+However, since these components are separated in frequency and only the quantization error component can be removed by the digital filter, high resolution not possible with other methods can be achieved.

-- Poor response makes it unsuitable for applications that connect a multiplexer to the input for switching between analog signal sources.
+- Poor response makes it unsuitable for applications that connect a multiplexer to the input for switching analog signals at high speeds.